Beginner’s Guide to Sales Processes [+ Free Sales Processes Flowchart Template]

 Source: Lucidchart

 You can customize this sales process map template based on your specific business needs, sales cycle, and customer journey.
-There are dozens of sample sales process templates you сan use while setting up your best sales process.
+There are dozens of sample SaaS sales process templates you сan use while setting up your best sales process.

 Creating a visual representation of this B2B sales process flowchart can help your sales team understand their roles and responsibilities at each stage and ensure a consistent and effective sales approach.